MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-common-data-model-folder.md

    > [!NOTE]
    > Any model.json file associated with another data source in the instance won't show in the list.

 7. You'll get a list of available entities from the selected model.json file.
-You can review the entities and select **Save**.
-All of the listed entities will be attached to Customer Insights.
+You can review and select from the list of entities available and select **Save**.
+All of the selected entities will be attached to Customer Insights.
    > [!div class="mx-imgBorder"]
    > ![Dialog box showing a list of entities from a model.json file](media/review-entities.png)